 I was hoping to get a choice of a couple of dishes in an Asian cuisine restaurant, but I was so glad to see their dedicated vegetarian menu.
 It does not happen too often that I can order everything from the menu on hand unless I am eating at a pure vegetarian restaurant.
 What a delight it is!

-The food was nice but more than food I liked the ambiance where you can just sit back and enjoy a long meal.
-However, their lotus stem starters and their Thai green curry deserve a special mention – both were just perfect.
+The food was nice but more than the food I liked the ambiance where you can just sit back and enjoy a long meal.
+However, their lotus stems starters and their Thai green curry deserve a special mention – both were just perfect.
 The soup was nice too.

-I loved their barcode inspired wall murals in black and white, which I was told have been done by a local art student.
+I loved their barcode-inspired wall murals in black and white, which I was told had been done by a local art student.
 How wonderful it is when businesses support local talent.